Privacy Notice

 Right to object

-If the legal basis for processing personal data is the legitimate interest of the Data controller (point (f) of Article 6(1) of the GDPR), or the processing is necessary for the performance of a task carried out in the exercise of official authority vested in the controller (point (e) of Article 6(1) of the GDPR), the data subject shall have the right to object, on grounds relating to his or her particular situation, at any time to processing of personal data concerning him or her, including profiling based on the relevant provisions.
+If the processing is necessary for the performance of a task carried out in the exercise of official authority vested in the controller (point (e) of Article 6(1) of the GDPR), the data subjects shall have the right to object, on grounds relating to their particular situation, at any time to processing of personal data concerning them, including profiling based on the relevant provisions.

 Right to data portability

-The data subjects shall have the right to receive the personal data concerning them, which he or she has provided to the Data controller, in a structured, commonly used and machine-readable format and have the right to transmit those data to another controller without hindrance from the controller to which the personal data have been provided, where:
+The data subjects shall have the right to receive the personal data concerning them, which they have provided to the Data Controller, in a structured, commonly used and machine-readable format and have the right to transmit those data to another controller without hindrance from the controller to which the personal data have been provided, where:

 1. the processing is based on consent of the data subject or on a contract according to Article 6 Paragraph (1) Point b) of the GDPR; and